check before: 2026-03-15

 Summary:

-The SharePoint Maps web part will migrate from Bing Maps to Azure Maps starting March 2026, completing by mid-April.
-Key changes include renaming, removal of business entity search, limited autosuggestions for some Asian languages, and removal of bird’s eye and street view.
-Admins should update allowlists and network settings.
+The SharePoint Maps web part will migrate from Bing Maps to Azure Maps starting mid-March 2026, completing by mid-April.
+Changes include renaming, removal of business entity search, limited language support, and removal of bird’s eye and street view.
+Admins should update allowlists and network settings accordingly.

 Details: